Introduction: Stop Asking “Which Is Better?” and Start Asking “Which Fits?”

 Without CAPI and offline syncing:

-- Meta often closes the quality gap over time
+• Meta can close the quality gap over time

 In other words, tracking maturity changes which platform wins.